Brand/Model: Takamine GD20-NS

 Takamine GD20 Acoustic Guitar Review

 From first glance, it looks just like any other gorgeous dreadnought acoustic guitar in the market.
-However, the solid tonewoods used on this guitar for this price should be enough to pique the curiosity of buyers who demand quality.
+However, the solid tonewoods used on the GD20 acoustic guitar for this price should be enough to pique the curiosity of buyers who demand quality.

 There is a thick slab of cedar for the top that is romantically paired with mahogany for the back, sides, and neck.
 The cedar is a refreshing change from spruce, and the bright, yet warm, intonation of the cedar pairs wonderfully with the strong, heavy mid-range of the mahogany.
 Dressing the fretboard is ovangkol.

-The neck also shows some evidence of Tak innovation – it’s a slim design on a full-size guitar with a satin finish.
+The neck on the GD20 also shows some evidence of Takamine innovation – it’s a slim design on a full-size guitar with a satin finish.
 Thanks to these two design choices, playability is increased and easy access to the entire fretboard allows for improved skill and talent.

 - Solid tonewoods